Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/combat_data.md

 ### **isPassive** (Optional)

-By default bees will get attack players when they get angry.
-Setting `isPassive` to true prevents the attack and anger goals from being registered to the bee.
+By default bees will attack players when they get angry.
+Setting `isPassive` to true prevents the attack and anger AI goals from being registered to the bee.
 This means that the bee won't get angry or attack players at all.
-If you want the bee to attack the player but not deal any damage then see the next value below.
+If you want the bee to attack the player but not deal any damage then see the next option below.

 <br>
 <br>

 ### **attackDamage** (Optional)

-When a bee attacks the player, by default it deals 1 damage to the player and then inflicts poison damage over a period of time.
+When a bee attacks the player, by default, it deals 1 damage to the player and then inflicts poison damage over a period of time.
 The amount of poison damage isn't configurable, however the amount of damage on sting is configurable by using `attackDamage`.
-This can be any float value zero or greater.
+This can be any floating point integer zero or greater.

 **Note:** Zero damage is useful for when you want a bee to have positive trait effects given to the player instead of damaging the player such as the Oreo Bee.